Updated on: 4/15/2019

 Of course, there is a slight chance that the driver of the Saturn was unaware that he or she had actually caused a collision.
 If that is indeed the case, then there is a chance that the driver could avoid criminal hit-and-run charges.
 It is very important, however, that the driver comes forward to the authorities if and when he or she becomes aware of his or her role in the collision.

-Anyone who is involved in an accident that was caused by another person might benefit from consulting with an attorney who handles serious car accident cases.
+Anyone who is involved in an accident that was caused by another person might benefit from consulting with an experienced car accident lawyer who handles serious injury cases.
 Our attorneys work on a contingency fee basis, which means there are no up-front costs and you only pay attorney fees after your case has been successfully resolved.